OUR BOARD OF DIRECTORS

 Sandy is a long-time Sonoma resident with an impressive background in the non profit development world.
 From 1999 to 2015, she served as a consultant with Marts & Lundy and co-leader of the firm’s Schools Practice Group.
 Prior to her consulting work, Sandy served as director of development at Lick-Wilmerding High School in San Francisco, she co-founded the California Schools Development Conference (CAPS) specifically to address the need for professional development opportunities for the entire development office team.
 From 1989 to 1994, Sandy served as the director of development at KQED, San Francisco’s public broadcasting tv and radio station.

-Before moving to the Bay Area in 1989, Sandy lived for twenty years in Denver, Colorado where she served as director of development for several educational and civic organizations.
+Before moving to the Bay Area, Sandy lived for twenty years in Denver, Colorado where she served as director of development for several educational and civic organizations.
 In addition to her professional activities, Sandy serves as class agent for Mt.
 Holyoke College, is a past board member of the Golden Gate Chapter of The Association of Fundraising Professionals, Live Oak School and St. Paul’s Episcopal School.
-Currently Sandy serves as a trustee of The Bay School of San Francisco and Ox Bow School.
-She is a founding board member of Leadership and Design, an advisor to The Boys and Girls Club of Sonoma Valley and tutors in the Sonoma County Adult Literacy Program.
+Currently Sandy serves as a trustee of The Bay School of San Francisco and Ox Bow School and a founding board member of Leadership and Design, an advisor to The Boys and Girls Club of Sonoma Valley and tutors in the Sonoma County Adult Literacy Program.

 Governance & Events Committee

-Deborah and John started their move to Sonoma in 1985 and Deborah became involved in many community efforts including Salute to the Arts, Childrens Home Auxilliary, Sonoma Valley High School projects mentor and President of the board of Boys and Girls club of Sonoma Valley.
+Deborah and John started their move to Sonoma in 1985 and Deborah became involved in many community efforts including Salute to the Arts, Children's Home Auxiliary, Sonoma Valley High School projects mentor and President of the board of Boys and Girls club of Sonoma Valley.
 There she spearheaded the much needed start of the new Teen Programing.
 After serving 10 years she was looking for a new place to serve.
 Having adopted several pets for her family she saw a need to serve the unheard.
-Deborah joined the Pets Lifeline board one year ago, and is looking forward to help drive the future of this worthy service to our community and the wonderful pets that are lovingly taken care of.
+Deborah joined the Pets Lifeline board four years ago, and is looking forward to help drive the future of this worthy service to our community and the wonderful pets that are lovingly taken care of.

-Cyndi has worked in the nonprofit sector for over 30 years for many different organizations: The Sierra Club Foundation, San Francisco Food Bank, Jewish Community Center, Sports4Kids, National Gaucher Foundation, Friends of San Francisco Animal Care & Control, and currently the Gaucher Community Alliance where she is the Co-Founder and Co-President and The Cultural Conservancy, where she serves as their Chief Development Officer.
+Cyndi has worked in the nonprofit sector for over 30 years for many different organizations: The Sierra Club Foundation, San Francisco Food Bank, Jewish Community Center, Sports4Kids, National Gaucher Foundation, Friends of San Francisco Animal Care & Control, and currently the Gaucher Community Alliance where she is the Co-Founder/Co-President and The Cultural Conservancy, where she serves as their Chief Development Officer.

 Born in New York State, Yvonne has been a resident of California for more than 50 years, the last 15 in Sonoma County.
 She graduated from Santa Clara University with a B.S. degree in psychology.
 Her 26-year professional career was spent with Levi Strauss & Co.
 After starting with the company as a secretary, she went on to hold positions in Merchandising, Production and Product Development.
 Subsequently she served as President of Levi Strauss de Mexico SA de CV in Mexico City.
 She was the first woman of any nationality to head a company in Mexico.
 Her last position with Levi’s was V.P. of Merchandising and Product Development for the 14 segments of the Levi’s brand in the U.S. Yvonne uses her skills and experience to support the non-profit community in Sonoma.
 This has included board positions with La Luz Center, the Sonoma Valley Museum of Art and Pets Lifeline.
 She rejoined the La Luz board in 2018 and currently serves on the Development and Strategic Planning committees.
 She currently resides in downtown Sonoma, reads voraciously, travels extensively and enjoys the great experience of living in the wine country.